 Lodging: Termales del Ruiz

-We will explore Los Nevados National Park, located on the highest part of the Colombian central Andes.
-We will wind through patches of forest that open up to Paramo, an ecosystem of tropical grasslands above the treeline, toward the picturesque 5,300-meter (17,400-foot) volcano Nevado del Ruiz.
+Today we will explore Los Nevados National Park, located on the highest part of the Colombian central Andes.
+We will wind through patches of forest that open up to Paramo, an ecosystem of tropical grasslands above the treeline, toward the picturesque 5,300m (17,400 ft) volcano Nevado del Ruiz.
 The scenery in Paramo is magical and surreal, with velvety Frailejon plants adding to this effect.
 Frailejon plants belong to the Espeletia genus and are endemic to Colombia, Venezuela, and Ecuador.

-The tour reaches elevations up to 3,950 meters (13,000 feet), so it will be cold.
-Here the goal is to find species adapted to high elevations like the endemic Buffy Helmetcrest and the near endemic Rainbow-bearded Thornbill, both of which sometimes forage on the ground.
-Also possible are Viridian Metaltail, Stout-billed Cinclodes, Brown-backed Chat-Tyrant, the beautiful Golden-crowned Tanager, near endemic Black-backed Bush-Tanager, and Glossy Flowerpiercer.
-We may also find a variety of seedeaters in the Paramo, including Plumbeous Sierra-Finch plus Paramo and Plain-colored seedeaters.
+The tour reaches elevations of up to 3,950m (13,000ft), so it will be cold.
+Here the goal is to find species adapted to these high elevations like the endemic Buffy Helmetcrest and the near endemic Rainbow-bearded Thornbill, both of which sometimes forage on the ground.

-The afternoon is spent at the feeder stations in the spectacular grounds of Hotel Termales del Ruiz, with chances for Sword-billed Hummingbird, Black-thighed Puffleg and Great Saphirewing.
+The afternoon is spent at the feeder stations in the spectacular grounds of Hotel Termales del Ruiz, with chances for Sword-billed Hummingbird, Black-thighed Puffleg and Great Sapphirewing.